Hamiltonian spectral flows, the Maslov index, and the stability of standing waves in the nonlinear Schr\"{o}dinger equation: Set-up and statement of main results

 and define a \textit{conjugate point} to be a value of $s$ for which there exists a nontrivial solution to \eqref{eq:N_EVP_restricted} with $\la=0$.
 We then deduce the existence of unstable eigenvalues of \eqref{eq:N_EVP_full} by counting conjugate points (via the Maslov index) as $s$ varies from 0 to 1.
 Defining the quantities

 we have: \begin{theorem} Let $N$ be an operator as in \eqref{Hamiltonian_N}--\eqref{LplusLminus}.
 The number of positive real eigenvalues of $N$ satisfies

-where $\mathfrak{c}$ (given in \cref{defn:c}) is the total contribution to the Maslov index in the $s$ and $\la$ directions from the conjugate point at $s=1$, provided there is one; otherwise, $\mathfrak{c}=0$. \end{theorem} \begin{rem} One of the main results of this paper is that we are able to give explicit formulas for this so-called ``corner term" $\mathfrak{c}$ which has the property that $\mathfrak{c}\in\{-1,0,1\}$.
+where $\mathfrak{c}$ (given in \cref{defn:c}) is the total contribution to the Maslov index in the $s$ and $\la$ directions from the conjugate point at $s=1$.
+(If there is no such conjugate point, $\mathfrak{c}=0$.) \end{theorem} \begin{rem} One of the main results of this paper is that we are able to give explicit formulas for this so-called ``corner term" $\mathfrak{c}$ which has the property that $\mathfrak{c}\in\{-1,0,1\}$.
 The name derives from the location of the associated crossing in terms of the so-called \emph{Maslov box}.
-For precise statements see \cref{sec:symplectic_view,sec:proof1}. \end{rem}
+For precise statements see \cref{sec:symplectic_view,sec:proof1}, in particular \cref{thm:compute_c}. \end{rem}

 \begin{rem} In \eqref{eq:N_EVP_restricted} the symbol $N$ denotes a differential expression.
 For the associated unbounded operator we define

 so that $\lambda \in \spec (N|_{[0,s\ell]})$ if and only if \eqref{eq:N_EVP_restricted} has a non-trivial solution. \end{rem}